VNLifeCareer/Hiring/README.md

 Interested in Vnlife E-cosystem and want to become VNlife-ers to develop valuable products for Vietnamese people?
 Teko's development team is constantly working on building a comprehensive product development environment and people are looking for you :)

 > Are you Tech guy hard core and very solid with Data?
-Check out the opportunity at [DataTeam] (./DataTeam)
+Check out the opportunity at [DataTeam](./DataTeam)

 * Interested in the opportunity to work at Vnlife - send a email to career.hn@teko.vn